 Following the receipt of an appeal, the principal and Lead Instructional Coach, acting as representatives of the Gifted Eligibility Committee, meet with the parents/guardians within 20 instructional days.
 Together there is a review of the identification file results.
+The principal may determine a need to override the committee decision and change the committee results, determining that a student is eligible for services.
 Decisions are filed in the student's confidential cumulative file.